-- PMS is treated with lifestyle changes and medication.
+- PMS is treated with lifestyle changes and sometimes medication.

 PMS stands for Premenstrual Syndrome; "pre" means "before" and "menstrual" refers to the "menstrual cycle" or periods.
 Not all girls will get PMS, but the physical and emotional symptoms are common.
 Most girls and women with PMS have symptoms the week before their period.
 Symptoms can usually be treated with lifestyle changes and over-the-counter medicine.
 If these are not effective, prescription medicines can help.

-How do I know if I have PMS?
+How do I know if I have PMS symptoms?

 PMS occurs one week or sometimes up to 2 weeks before your period.
 There are actually a total of 150 known symptoms of PMS.
 The most common symptoms include: mood swings, breast soreness, bloating, acne, cravings for certain foods, increased hunger and thirst, and fatigue.
 Other symptoms may include constipation or diarrhea, irritability, and feeling blue or down in the dumps.
 If you have any of these symptoms and they happen during the week before your period starts and go away when your period arrives or a few days later, you may have PMS.
 If you feel blue or down in the dumps and these feelings last longer than the week before your period, it’s probably not related to PMS.
-In this situation, it is important to make an appointment to talk to a counselor or therapist.
+In this situation, it's particularly important to ask your primary care provider if you should talk to a counselor or therapist.

-Since there are so many possible symptoms of PMS, it is a good idea to keep track of them.
+Since there are so many possible symptoms of PMS, it's a good idea to keep track of them.
 Remember to note if the symptoms are mild, moderate, or severe.
 Use a period and symptom tracker for 2-3 months and then bring it to your next medical appointment.
-A record of your symptoms can help your healthcare provider figure out the best treatment choices for you.
+A record of your symptoms can help your health care provider figure out the best treatment choices for you.

 My Monthly Period & Symptom Tracker